peterewills/peterewills.github.io/_pages/professional.md

 # Professional

-On this page I'll go through the gist of what I've done in various professional roles in the past.
-I'll try and highlight the interesting parts of the job, without getting too technical; for the bulleted version, see [my resume][1].
+This goes through the various professional roles I've held in the past.
+I'll try and highlight the interesting parts of the job, without getting too technical.
+Generally I'm unable to go into the nitty-gritty of what exactly we're doing and how we're doing it, but I'm happy to field any questions you might have about the things discussed here.

+For the bulleted version of my professional life, see [my resume][1].
 Order is reverse chronological, starting wtih my most recent work.

 ## the Trade Desk

+**11/2017 to present**

 [The Trade Desk][2] is a company that runs a software platform which interprets user data to bid on advertising space on the web.[^fnote1] They process over 7